Brahme27/Brahme27/README.md

 I’m Brahmesh,people call me Brahme.

-No shame in saying this:
+No shame in saying this :
 I only know about machine learning, data science, and AI.
 I haven’t worked in other fields and don’t have skills outside this area

 LinkedIn >> long bios.
 Check out my profile: [www.linkedin.com/in/brahme27] — every post shows my real work.